-Flexibility and Adaptability of MMI Model to First-Generation Graduate Students

-Exercising the flexibility of the MMI model, we apply its components to the context of FGGSs in U.S. higher education.
+Flexibility and Adaptability of MMI Model to First-Generation Graduate Students the context of FGGSs in U.S. higher education.
 The following paragraph highlights how the different social relations and practices exemplified in the MMI (i.e., organizational, representational, intersubjective, and experiential) and historicity are contextualized within the context of the FGGS participants.